crosstalkio/webrtc-android-cloudbuild/README.md

 # WebRTC Android on Google Cloud Build

-This project builds WebRTC Android and publishes maven package to [bintray](https://bintray.com) within about 20 mins.
-It leverages the 32 CPUs VM provided by [Cloud Build](https://cloud.google.com/cloud-build), and thanks God that Google offers 2 hours of free build time per day.
+This project builds WebRTC Android and publishes maven package to [bintray](https://bintray.com) with [Cloud Build](https://cloud.google.com/cloud-build).
+Please note that you will have to pay in order to use Cloud Build.
+The rough build time of different machine types are:

+- n1-standard-1: 2h40m
+- n1-highcpu-8: 40m
+- n1-highcpu-32: 20m

 ## Build on Cloud